chenglou/node-huxley/README.md

 Huxley will then replay your actions as done by itself, then save the screenshots into each task's respective folder.

-`hux -p` to see the playback.
+`hux` to see the playback.
 If you ever feel your actions where too slow, open `Huxleyfile.json` and add the `sleepFactor` to `toggle` and/or `type`.
 The smaller the faster.
 Setting it to 0 queues your actions without delay. _Careful though_, if you have animations or other things that require waiting.

 Now, say you made a change in `toggle.html`.
 All you need to do is `hux -u` to update the screenshots automatically.